mth/yeti/doc/intro.rst

 Here the same function literal is bound to a name ``inc`` and then value 2 is applied to it.
-Since application syntax is simply function value followed by argument value, a value can be applied directly to a function value::
+Since application syntax is simply function value followed by an argument value, a value can be applied directly to a function value::

     > do x: x + 1 done 2